The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/2-git-github.md

 Using git in a project involves moving our code between three phases:
 1. The working directory (where we are editing files)
 2. The staging area (where we temporarily store changes before committing them)
-3. The repository (where we store our comitted changes)
+3. The repository (where we store our committed changes)

 ![](./img/local-git.png)